Safe internet use for kids: cybersecurity professor shares 5 tips

 1. Teach them to never give out any of their personal information

-Although lying is a terrible thing, Prof. Buckland advises teaching your children that if anything or anyone on the internet ever asked for their details, give false information or as little information as possible.
+Although lying is a terrible thing, Professor Buckland advises to teach your children that if anything or anyone on the internet ever asked for their details, give false information or as little information as possible.

 He also warns of the threat of a loss of privacy and suggests children never use their real name when setting up online accounts.

 “It’s important that kids don’t release any information about themselves unthinkingly,” he says.